You want smart political talk without the meltdowns?

 Because people were afraid.

-You it doesn't matter.
+It doesn't matter.

-You there's other ways of reporting.
+There's other ways of reporting.

-But that's not what you that's not what she's saying.
+But that's not what she's saying.

 That's not what she said.

-And with all of that said, there's still eight months later, zero evidence that the Trump campaign colluded with Russia.
+And with all of that said, there's still, eight months later, zero evidence that the Trump campaign colluded with Russia.

 All right, we've got to take a break here.